All Episodes

 I talked about the pie.

-There is a section of the pie that's growing, the welfare state, the dependent class is growing by leaps and bounds.
+There is a section of the pie that's growing, the welfare state, the dependent class, is growing by leaps and bounds.

 There's an article today via the Heritage Foundation.

-Guess which group is getting food stamps at an alarming rate is the headline.
+Guess which group is getting food stamps at an alarming rate, is the headline.

 Food stamp rolls, as you know, are just growing by leaps and bounds.

-We're almost close to 50 million Americans on food stamps.
+We're almost close to 50 million Americans on food stamps, 91 million Americans not working.

 The percentages are frightening here.

-But what many people may not realize is that participation among able-bodied adults without dependents.
+But what many people may not realize is that participation among able-bodied adults without dependents, that is actually now a government category.

-Able-bodied adults without dependents.
+Able-bodied adults without dependence.

-For those of you on Rio Linda, what that means is healthy adults upon whom nobody is depending.
+For those of you on Riolinda, what that means is healthy adults upon whom nobody is depending.

-They have no kids, and they're unmarried.
+They have no kids and they're unmarried.

-They're simply alone, and they're able-bodied.
+They're simply alone and they're able-bodied.

 They're not injured.